-Teenager shot 5 times on a long road to recovery
+Florida school shooter obtained 10 rifles in last year or so, source says

 The proper protocols weren't followed and the FBI's Miami office was not notified, the agency said.

-FBI Director Christopher Wray said the bureau is still investigating what happened.

-A video blogger said he warned the FBI in September about a possible school shooting threat from a YouTube user with the same name as Cruz.
-The FBI did not find information to identify the person who posted the comment and no connection was made to South Florida, said Robert Lasky, FBI special agent in charge of the Miami division.
+A video blogger also said he warned the FBI in September about a possible school shooting threat from a YouTube user with the same name as Cruz.
+The FBI did not find information to identify the person, said Robert Lasky, FBI special agent in charge of the Miami division.

+"(Lynda Cruz) stated (Nikolas) started cutting only after (Nikolas) and the girl broke up.
+She stated that there has never been any issues with other races or issues with racism in the family or (Nikolas)," the report states.
+"She stated that she even asked (Nikolas) why would he draw something like that and (he) claimed not knowing what it was."

+The DCF report ultimately found that the "final level of risk is low" because Cruz was residing with his mother, receiving in-home mental health services and attending school.

 Cruz, who is facing charges of premeditated murder, is willing to plead guilty to avoid the death penalty, according to the public defender's office representing him.
-He is being held without bond in Broward County.

 State Attorney Michael J. Satz said Saturday this "certainly is the type of case the death penalty was designed for," but now is the time "to let the families grieve and bury their children and loved ones."